 - Gold Rush and Silicon Valley

 First published in June 2014, our Cheese Guide became our No. 1 page just 16 months later, but our Bay Area Radio Guide remains the all-time leader for now.
 And then something happened in 2018 that caused the Gold Rush and Silicon Valley page to surge ahead of our Cheese Guide by almost 10,000 hits.

 Search and Ye Shall Find (Sometimes)

-Here are the latest results if you use Google from a U.S. location.
+Here are the August 2018 results if you use Google from a U.S. location.

 What about Bing?
 Well, this also-ran engine used to have our pages in the top 10, but after we moved to our own domain in December 2012, Microsoft became hopelessly confused.
 Before you clap for Google, we’d like to point out that it was Google that failed to index our pages between 2005 and 2007—ironic considering it was Blogger’s parent company.
 So here’s search engines’ dirty little secret: they are far from perfect.
 We are painfully aware of their shortcomings because we’ve been conducting monthly tests since 2003.
 Note that Yahoo uses either Microsoft or Google to power its search engine.